1

 • Applicants must pass a drug screen and background checks

-• Internal applicants must be meeting the minimum requirements of their current job and submit a cover letter and resume via the employee portal
+• Internal applicants must meet the minimum requirements of their current job, advise their supervisor they are applying for the position, and submit a resume via the employee portal

 CoreFirst Employment Practices: CoreFirst provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability or genetics.
 In addition to federal law requirements, CoreFirst complies with applicable state and local laws governing nondiscrimination in employment in every location in which the company has facilities.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.